IrisDigitalPathology/Iris-Codec/README.md

 composite.show()
 ```
 >[!CAUTION]
->Despite Iris' native high read speed, higher resolution layers may take substantial time and memory for Pillow to create a full image as it does not create tiled images.
+>Despite Iris' native fast read speed, higher resolution layers may take substantial time and memory for Pillow to create a full image as it does not create tiled images.